-The board of directors is required to continuously assess the company's financial situation, and ensure that the company achieves the established goals and manages its resources appropriately.
-The board of directors must ensure that the company's organisation is such that accounting, financial management and the company's financial circumstances generally are subject to satisfactory controls.
+The board of directors is required to continuously assess the company's financial situation, and ensure that the company achieves the established missions and manages its resources appropriately.
+The board of directors is responsible for ensuring that the company's organisation is such that accounting, financial management and the company's financial circumstances generally are subject to satisfactory controls.
 The board of directors must ensure that the company has effective systems in place for monitoring and controlling the company's operations, and shall keep itself informed and evaluate how the company's internal control systems are functioning.
 The board of directors is responsible for establishing goals and a strategy for the company's operations.
-It is the responsibility of the board of directors to integrate sustainable business into the company's business strategy and business development, and to establish strategic goals for sustainable business in accordance with the ownership policy.
+It is the responsibility of the board of directors to integrate sustainable business into the company's business strategy and business development, and to establish strategic goals for sustainable value creation in accordance with the ownership policy.
 The board of directors is responsible for the company's risk management and compliance.
 This means that the board of directors is responsible for ensuring that risks associated with the company's operations are continually identified, analysed and managed appropriately, and that there is adequate control over the company's compliance with laws and other rules that apply to the company's operations.
-The board of directors is also responsible for establishing, implementing and following up the policy documents and other forms of governing documents relevant to the organisation, such as the rules of procedure of the board of directors and the audit committee, and the CEO's instructions.
+The board of directors is also responsible for establishing, implementing and following up on the policy documents and other forms of governing documents relevant to the organisation, such as the rules of procedure of the board of directors and the audit committee, and the CEO's instructions.
 Amongst other things, these policy documents set out how responsibilities and authorities are delegated between the board of directors, the chair of the board and the CEO.

 The board of directors has established an audit committee whose duties are aimed at the quality assurance of Swedfund's external reporting, and ensuring that the company has appropriate risk management in place, that established principles for external reporting and internal control are complied with, and that Swedfund undergoes qualified, effective and independent auditing.
 The audit committee consists of three board members appointed annually by the board of directors.
-The audit committee currently consists of Björn Börjesson (chair), Fredrik Arp and Hanna Lagercrantz.
+Since the inaugural board meeting in 2021, the Audit Committee has consisted of Catrina Ingelstam (chair), Daniel Kristiansson and Torgny Holmgren.